RavikanthAI/AAI-800-820/README.md

 After all, if people are spending more money on gas and less time actually patronizing establishments, that's revenue that's being lost.
-And the problem extends far beyond individual companies - the time and fuel wasted on parking searches contributes to broader urban traffic congestion, which is an economic and environmental drain on entire communities.
+And the problem extends far beyond individual companies - The time and fuel wasted on parking searches contribute to broader urban traffic congestion, which is an economic and environmental drain on entire communities.
 Compounding the issue is the fact that urban planners and